4 October 2020, by Shahriar Lahouti. Updated 27 May 2024.

 Differential diagnosis (DDx)

-• UGIB: 10-15% of patients with severe hematochezia have upper GI source.14 In a meta-analysis, factors that were predictive of a blood coming from upper GI source (table 3) and lower GI source (table 4) were identified.15
+- In a meta-analysis, factors that were predictive of blood coming from upper GI source (table 3) and lower GI source (table 4) were identified 15.

-• Spontaneous retroperitoneal or peritoneal hemorrhage due to bleeding diathesis.
-Caution: Presence of free peritoneal fluid (on physical or ultrasonographic exam) should also make you consider hemoperitoneum.
-Spontaneous rupture of spleen has been reported in patients with severe portal hypertension.16
+- 💡Caution: The presence of free peritoneal fluid (on a physical or ultrasonographic exam) should also make you consider hemoperitoneum.

 Risk stratification